 - Ensure glycemic control at appointment time.
-Review recent diabetes control with patient.
-Hemoglobin A1c (HbA1c) <7 indicates good control in previous 3 months, >8 indicates poor control. - Have a source of glucose readily available in the office. - Schedule short morning appointments.
-Ensure that patient has eaten a meal and taken usual medication prior to treatment. - Monitor vital signs at appointments.
+Review recent diabetes control with patient, Hemoglobin A1c (HbA1c) <7 indicates good control in previous 3 months, >8 indicates poor control. - Ask patient for medication updates at each appointment.
+Medication changes can affect the appropriate care of the patient from a medical and/or appointment management standpoint. - Have a source of glucose readily available in the office. - Schedule short morning appointments.
+Ensure that the patient has eaten a meal and taken usual medication prior to treatment. - Monitor vital signs at appointments.
 Patients with abnormal pulse rate and/or elevated blood pressure should be approached with caution.
-Overall poor physical status increases the risk of complications during and after dental treatment. - Local anesthetic with epiephrine 1:100,000 can be used in well-controlled diabetics.
-Use caution on diabetic patients with hypertension, as epinephrine has a pharmacologic effect opposite of insulin. - Salicylate and NSAIDs in large doses increase hypoglycemia. - Monitor oral disease progression, oral hygiene, diet, and smoking habits frequently. - Consider increased recall and periodontal maintenance frequency.
-Because periodontal disease can significantly worsen diabetes and associated cardiac disease, treat aggressively. - Consult with patient's physician before surgical procedures as insulin dosage may need to be adjusted and post-operative diet may need to be altered. - In patients with candidiasis, prescribe sugar-free Nystatin (clotrimazole troches typically contain sugar and should be avoided). - For patients with recurrent HSV infection, management with systemic and topical medications is indicated to decrease frequency and duration of infection.
-Increased oral comfort will improve the patient's ability to manage diabetes through diet. - Consider antibiotic coverage for invasive dental procedures for those with poorly controlled diabetes since there may be increased risk of infection and delayed wound healing.
-Consultation with the patient's treating physician is recommended.
-Treat oral infection (such as recurrent HSV) and ulceration aggressively as increased oral comfort will improve the patient's ability to manage their diabetes through diet. - Provide tobacco prevention and cessation education.
-People with diabetes who smoke are 20 times more likely to develop periodontitis.
+Overall poor physical status increases the risk of complications during and after dental treatment. - Monitor oral disease progression, oral hygiene, diet, and smoking habits frequently.
+Consider increased recall and periodontal maintenance frequency.
+Treat periodontal disease aggressively.
+Periodontal disease can significantly worsen diabetes and associated cardiac disease. - Consult with patient's physician before surgical procedures as insulin dosage may need to be adjusted and post operative diet may need to be altered. - In patients with candidiasis, prescribe sugar-free Nystatin (clotrimazole troches typically contain sugar and should be avoided). - For patients with recurrent HSV infection, management with systemic and topical medications is indicated to decrease frequency and duration of infection.
+Increased oral comfort will improve patient's ability to manage diabetes through diet.